Olow304/CSI-281-PA2/README.md

 # CSI-281-PA2
 Huffman coding assignment.
-### Will be updating soon!

-### Testing...
+### User input...
-For manual testing only, if you give the string named "Just give some characters to test this program" the output as follows...
+For user input only, if you give the string named <b>"Just give some characters to test this program"</b> the output as follows...
 ```
 string testing = "Just give some characters to test this program";
 create_huff(testing);
 ```
 ```
   Huffman Code:
   v 00000